 by Evan Barrett

-Evan Barrett, who lives in historic Uptown Butte, recently retired after 47 years at the top level of Montana economic development, government, politics and education.
-He is an award-winning producer of Montana history films who continues to write columns and record commentaries, and occasionally teach Montana history and contribute to community and economic development projects.
+Evan Barrett, who lives in historic Uptown Butte, recently retired after 47 years at the top level of Montana government, politics, economic development and education.
+He is an award-winning producer of Montana history films who continues to assist with community development, write columns and record commentaries, and occasionally teach Montana history.